Drisho-Paul/first-coding/README.md

 # first-coding
-this is my first git Repository.
+This is my First Git Repository.
 <br>
 Author-Drisho paul